Eflores316/CryptoClustering/README.md

-My sources came from the class activities "energize_your_stock_clustering & finding_k" and used as referenced the link below: https://github.com/Asalvs/CryptoClustering/blob/main/Crypto_Clustering_starter_code.ipynb
+My sources came from the class activities "energize_your_stock_clustering & finding_k" and used as reference the link below: https://github.com/Asalvs/CryptoClustering/blob/main/Crypto_Clustering_starter_code.ipynb